Lean Six Sigma certification

 The requirements for Green Belts are:

 - Candidates must pass the Green Belt theoretical exam.
 The questions of this exam are less difficult and cover less topics than the Black Belt exam described above.

 - Candidates must submit two Lean Six Sigma projects.
-The requirements listed above for Black Belts apply to Green Belts as well, but the minimum financial benefits per projects are less, that is, €20k per year.
+The requirements listed above for Black Belts apply to Green Belts as well, but the minimum financial benefits per projects are only €20k per year.

 Procedure and price

 Candidates can enroll in the Lean Six Sigma certification programme in January and June.
 The procedure is as follows:

 - The theoretical exam will take place in Amsterdam and lasts two hours.
 Candidates must submit their project reports before the deadline of the registration date by e-mail to email@example.com.

 - The examiners will correct the exam and the result of the project evaluate will be communicated to the candidates on the exam date.

 If a candidate passes the theoretical exam and both projects satisfy the requirements, the exam bureau will make out an official UvA certificate and this will be sent by mail to the candidate.
 Certified Black and Green Belts are included in the certification archive of the UvA.
 In case a candidate fails the exam or the projects do not meet the requirements, the candidate can do a retake for the failed part of the exam at the following scheduled exam date.
 Completed parts of the exam are valid for 5 years.

-The UvA charges €525 for one year enrollment (2 opportunities).
-There will not be a refund if the exam is failed
+The UvA charges €525 for one year enrollment (2 consecutive opportunities).
+There will not be a refund if the exam is failed.